Biochemistry - MS

 About this Degree

-Qualified undergraduate chemistry majors at USU may apply in their third year for admission to the MS program.
-Students may be admitted to the MS program if they have a B average in chemistry, physics, and mathematics courses, and have completed the one-year sequences in general, organic, and physical chemistry (including labs), two courses in analytical or inorganic chemistry, two semesters of physics, math through course, and at least 15 credits of their University Studies requirements.
+Qualified undergraduate biochemistry majors at Utah State University may apply in their third year for admission to the BS-MS program.
 Students should consult with the chairperson of the Graduate Recruiting and Admissions Committee to be certain of their eligibility for this program.
 All requirements for the BS degree must be completed within two semesters of admission.
 The MS degree cannot include coursework counted toward the BS degree.